 Plus, Mohinders shoes are inseparable from this type of leather.
 The shoe designs in this region evolved to with this particular material, so our shoes wouldn’t be the same product without it.

 Even after our trek to the micro-tannery, there are still some unanswered questions about this part of our supply chain.
-We haven't chemically analyzed the tanning agents and waste water for safety data, and have only anecdotal evidence about where the water buffalo are raised (those questions are for our next trip).
+We haven't chemically analyzed the tanning agents and waste water for safety data.
+We have only have only anecdotal evidence about where the water buffalo are raised, and whether they die of natural causes after a life as a dairy or agricultural work animal.
+We hope to learn if and how they’re slaughtered, if they’re slaughtered for their hides alone, and whether the hides are a co- or by-product of meat harvesting; and if so, where the meat is distributed (those are questions for our next trip).